-All eligible applicants and continuing students are strongly advised to file a Free Application for Federal Student Aid (FAFSA) as soon as it becomes available (January 1).
-The FAFSA should be submitted by UIC's priority deadline of March 1 for the upcoming academic year.
-To apply, visit www.uic.edu/depts/financialaid/apply.shtml.
+All eligible applicants and continuing students are strongly advised to file a Free Application for Federal Student Aid (FAFSA) as soon as it becomes available (October 1).
+UIC's priority FAFSA deadline is December 1st for the upcoming academic year.
+To submit a FAFSA, visit https://studentaid.ed.gov/sa/fafsa

 Admitted Student FAQs

-1. My letter from the SoA states that I have been recommended for admission and my application is pending a final decision from the Graduate College.
+1. My letter from the SoA states that I have been recommended for admission and my application is pending a final decision from the Admissions Office.
 What does this mean?

-Applications are reviewed by the School of Architecture, Office of Graduate Admissions, and the Graduate College.
-The School reviews not only applicants' academic performance but also their fit and potential within the graduate program and makes an initial admission recommendation.
-Our letter states our intention to recommend a student for admission to the program; however, only the Office of Graduate Admissions has the authority to officially admit students to the University by ensuring that the University's minimum GPA and test score requirements are met and that all documents are official.
-That office handles tens of thousands of graduate applicants, so the application review and official notification process takes longer.
-Typically, applicants can expect an official admission letter in the weeks following the initial departmental letter.
+Applications may be reviewed by the School of Architecture, Office of Graduate Admissions, and the Graduate College.
+The School reviews not only applicants' academic performance but also their fit and potential within the graduate program.
+The School makes an initial admission recommendation.
+Our letter states our intention to recommend a student for admission to the program; however, only the Office of Graduate Admissions has the authority to officially admit students to the University.
+They ensure that the University's minimum GPA and test score requirements are met and that all documents are in order.
+They handle tens of thousands of graduate applicants, so the application review and official notification process take longer.
+Typically, applicants can expect an official admission decision in the weeks following the initial departmental letter.

 2. How do I find out if I have been awarded any funding?

-If awarded a scholarship, an award letter will be sent with your admission letter from the SoA.
+Applicants who are awarded any kind of merit-based financial support will receive an award offer from the School of Architecture.
 For students who submit a FAFSA, the Office of Student Financial Aid (OSFA) begins announcing aid in March.
-After the admission decision, FAFSA, and any additional required documents have been processed, the OSFA will award financial aid and an email will be sent with instructions on how to view the Award Notification online.
+After the admission decision, the FAFSA, and any additional required documents have been processed, the OSFA will award financial aid and email students with instructions to view their Award Notification online.

 3. When do I need to respond to the offer of admission?

-We request students to respond with their decision to accept or decline by April 15.
-If accepting admission, then a $500 deposit and intent to enroll form is required.
-Extensions may be possible on a case-by-case basis, but are not guaranteed.
-Applicants declining the offer of admission should inform the School as soon as possible so those seats can be offered to other qualified applicants.
+Students must accept or decline admission offers by April 15.
+To accept an admission offer, students must submit an intent to enroll form and a $300 enrollment deposit.
+Extensions to the April 15th may be possible on a case-by-case basis but are not guaranteed.
+Applicants declining the offer of admission should inform the School as soon as possible so those spots can be offered to other qualified applicants.

 4. I am currently an out-of-state resident.
 Is it possible to change my residency and be charged in-state tuition?